 A course load reduction (CLR) is generally defined as being registered for fewer than twelve (12) hours for undergraduate students, and fewer than nine (9) for graduate students in a given semester.
 However, individual colleges and/or programs may maintain different standards.
 Students approved for CLR will not be penalized by part-time status in policy and program areas under University control; however, auxiliary services (such as federal financial aid, personal insurance, non-University sponsored scholarships, etc.) may be affected.
 CLRs are approved on a semester-by-semester basis, and students are encouraged to arrange this accommodation early in the registration process.

 If a student utilizing this accommodation after the 12th class day for the fall or spring sessions, or after the 4th class day for summer sessions , the student must complete the University’s Medical Withdrawal/Course Load Reduction Application in order to drop a class for non-academic (disability-related) reasons.

 Requests made after the established University deadlines for dropping a course will be accepted only under extreme circumstances (i.e. hospitalization, significant change in status, etc.) and students must follow university procedures to receive proper approval to drop the course.
 University deadlines cannot be altered.
-SSD coordinators are available for consultation regarding this process.
+D&A Coordinators are available for consultation regarding this process.

-SSD also offers the training and resources necessary for students to convert their own materials.
-SSD maintains an Assistive Technology Lab that is available to registered students and the UT community.
+D&A also offers the training and resources necessary for students to convert their own materials.
+D&A maintains an Assistive Technology Lab that is available to registered students and the UT community.